 b.
 Is the company licensed, bonded and insured?
 Make sure the employer has workers’ compensation and general liability insurance in case of accidents on the job.
 Don’t be afraid to ask for copies of these policies.
 Here in California, you can check online at www.cslb.ca.gov

 c.
 How long has the company been in business?
 A long-time, well-established contractor is a great indicator of quality of product and service.
-Ask for references, and also look online for customer reviews.
-Visit the job sites if possible, and speak to the homeowners.
+Ask for references, and also look online for customer reviews: Google & Yelp are great sites to check.
+Visit the job sites if possible.

 d.
 Get everything in writing on your contract, as this will prevent problems that may arise before, during, or after a job.
 Get all the details of the job in writing and make sure all concerns are addressed to avoid a miscommunication.
 Walk away from vague proposals or prices written down on the back of a business card.